andreivisan/arc2cracked/5.Rust/README.md

 minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap so you don’t run out of space are all problems that ownership addresses.

+### Ownership rule

+- Each value in Rust has an owner.
+- There can only be an owner at a time.
+- When the owner goes out of scope, the value will be dropped.